bkoz/elk-demo/README.md

 podman run -it --name kibana -p 5601:5601 docker.elastic.co/kibana/kibana:8.8.2

 ```
 Copy the code and visit the URL presented.
+You will need the elastic enrollent token.

 ### Openshift (4 years ago probably on Openshift 3.x)
 How I deployed a single node ElasticSearch, Logstash, Kibana (ELK) stack on OpenShift.
 This is for demonstration purposes and is not a supported document.
 To deploy ELK at scale, you'll want to follow the [Elastic Cloud on Kubernetes](https://operatorhub.io/operator/elastic-cloud-eck) operator.